-In this article, I will go over the different types of pool covers, their pros, cons, and prices.
+In this article, I will review the different types of pool covers, their pros, cons, and prices.

 - Pool covers can lengthen the lifespan of your pool and pool equipment.